gameyfin/docs/docs/plugins/tutorial.md

 2. **Create a New Project**: Open your IDE and create a new Gradle project.
 You can use the following settings (change name, grouId and artifactId):
    <img src="/docs/assets/plugin-tutorial/new-project.png" alt="New project IntelliJ" style="border-radius: 10px;" />

-## Plugin Dependencies
+## Build Script Configuration

 Open the `build.gradle.kts` file and configure it for your plugin development.
 Here’s a basic setup:

-1. **Read version from plugin manifest file**: Add the following code to read the version from the `MANIFEST.MF` file:
+1. **Read version from plugin manifest file**: Add the following code to read the version from the `MANIFEST.MF` file (this file will be created in a later step):
    ```kotlin
    // Read the version from the MANIFEST.MF file in resources
    val manifestFile = file("src/main/resources/MANIFEST.MF")